Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs with Prescribed Ordering

 \section{Bounded Representations of Unit Interval Graphs with Prescribed Ordering}

 In this section, we deal with the \brep\ problem when a fixed ordering $\blt$ of the components is prescribed.
-First we solve the problem using linear programming, then we describe additional structure of bounded representations and using this structure we construct an almost quadratic-time algorithm solving the linear programs.
+First we solve the problem using linear programming.
+Then we describe additional structure of bounded representations, and using this structure we construct an almost quadratic-time algorithm that solves the linear programs.